MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-MailboxPermission.md

 ```

 ### -AutoMapping
 The AutoMapping parameter includes or excludes the mailbox from the auto-mapping feature in Microsoft Outlook.
 Auto-mapping uses Autodiscover to automatically add mailboxes to a user's Outlook profile if the user has Full Access permission to the mailbox.
-Autodiscover won't enumerate security groups that are given Full Access permission to the mailbox however.
+However, Autodiscover won't enumerate security groups that are given Full Access permission to the mailbox.
 Valid values are:

 - $true: The mailbox is automatically added to the user's Outlook profile if the user has Full Access permission.
 This is the default value.
 - $false: The mailbox is not automatically added to the user's Outlook profile if the user has Full Access permission.